 A significant change in your life can always be difficult to come to terms with, but sight loss that can’t be treated can result in a range of emotions, from shock and anger to denial and acceptance.

 If you are diagnosed with blindness or visual impairment, your eye doctor may refer you to a low-vision clinic, which can offer you advice and support in understanding your condition and the impact it will have on your life.
-They can also offer practical advice on vision aids, as well as giving you information on other organisations or charities providing help and support, such as the Royal National Institute of Blind People (RNIB) and Action for Blind People.
+They can also offer practical advice on vision aids, as well as giving you information on other organisations or charities providing help and support, such as the Royal National Institute of Blind People (RNIB).

 Depending on the type of work that you do, your vision impairment may have a significant impact on your day to day job.
 However, the Access to Work Scheme provides advice and support on what equipment and adjustments will be needed to help you do your job.
 The scheme can also provide a grant towards the equipment and training you might need, from using a braille keyboard to voice recognition software.